hasankirtas/Santander-Customer-Transaction-Prediction/README.md

 ## 📝 Personal Insight & Additional Experiments

-This project wasn't just technical — it was personal.
+This competition wasn't just technical — it was personal.
 I had set it aside multiple times, but persistent curiosity and a sense of unfinished business kept bringing me back.
 Along the way, I:

 - Revisited foundational statistical theory through *An Introduction to Statistical Learning*, which inspired several modeling experiments.
 - Tested advanced models like **Quadratic Discriminant Analysis** and **Naive Bayes**, influenced by the book's *Classification* chapter.
 Although they didn't outperform tree-based models, they offered valuable learning opportunities.
 - Created **polynomial interaction features** in an attempt to capture possible non-linear relationships between variables.

-Through this project and similar Kaggle challenges, I better understood **why the industry often favors models like XGBoost, Random Forest, LightGBM, and Deep Learning** over classical techniques like Linear or Logistic Regression — especially in complex, high-dimensional, and noisy datasets.
+Through this competition and similar Kaggle challenges, I better understood **why the industry often favors models like XGBoost, Random Forest, LightGBM, and Deep Learning** over classical techniques like Linear or Logistic Regression — especially in complex, high-dimensional, and noisy datasets.

 ---

 ## 🎓 Key Learnings

-This project reinforced the value of:
+This competition reinforced the value of:
 - **Perseverance**: Coming back to challenging problems
 - **Curiosity**: Exploring different approaches and techniques
 - **Foundational Knowledge**: Understanding theory behind methods